The Islamic New Year

 Day of Ashura

-In the tradition of Sunni Islam, we honor the Day of Ashura, the 10th of Muharram, because it is the day that Allah Most High saved the Prophet Moses, alayhi-s-salam, and his people from Pharaoh.
+The Day of Ashura is the 10th day of the month of Muharram.
+In the tradition of Sunni Islam, we honor it because it is the day that Allah Most High saved the Prophet Musa (Moses), alayhi-s-salam, and his people from Pharaoh.
 This is a beautiful story with many lessons for all of us.
-It is sunna to fast on this day and many people also fast on the 9th and/or 11th day of Muharram, as well.
+It is sunnah to fast on this day, and many people also fast on the 9th and/or 11th day of Muharram, as well.

 Our beloved Prophet Muhammad, sallallahu ‘alayhi wa sallam, said, “The best of fasting after Ramadan is fasting Allah’s month of Muharram.”
 (Abu Hurayrah, Sahih Muslim)